+Complete the process for finding your merchant account with 7 Key Tips for Choosing the Best Ecommerce Merchant Account.
 If you are planning to start making sales online, then one of the most important things you have to look into is how you can accept payment from your customers.
 You need to be able to take credit and debit card payments and this means you will have to open a merchant account.
 This is essentially an account that allows you to process payments from customers and have the funds transferred to you.
 There are several merchant account providers available for this purpose.
 But no two providers are the same.
 Here are some key tips to keep in mind to make the right choice.

-Integration with your shopping car
+Integration with your shopping cart

-It is recommended that you choose a merchant account provider that offers seamless integration with your shopping cart.
+Choose a merchant account provider that offers seamless integration with your shopping cart.
 Some platforms will require you to have developer-level skills to be able to set up and integrate your shopping cart with your merchant account.
 This should not be the case.
 You want a provider that offers a seamless solution that allows you to spend less time configuring your account.
 A hassle-free setup like this will save you a lot of time and stress.

 Go for providers that have measures in place to protect your business